Spin-induced Scalar Clouds around Kerr-Newman Black Holes: Introduction

 Alternatively, non-minimal couplings between a scalar field and curvature invariants have been shown to induce a tachyonic instability in the scalar field \cite{Cardoso:2013opa,Cardoso:2013fwa}.
 This instability can lead to spontaneous scalarization, endowing black holes with scalar hair only above a certain threshold of spacetime curvature \cite{Damour:1993hw,Doneva:2017bvd,Silva:2017uqg,Cunha:2019dwb,Cunha:2019dwb,Xu:2024cfe} .
 Consequently, spontaneous scalarization allows scalarized black holes to acquire a non-trivial scalar configuration exclusively in regimes of strong gravity, enabling them to evade constraints derived from weak-field gravity tests.
 Moreover, it has been demonstrated that, within a specific parameter region, the scalar field can exhibit a tachyonic instability near Kerr black holes when the black hole's spin exceeds a certain threshold \cite{Dima:2020yac}.
 Subsequently, this spin-induced tachyonic instability has been shown to be capable of generating hairy (scalarized) black holes at sufficiently high spins \cite{Herdeiro:2020wei,Berti:2020kgk}.
+In addition, the dynamics of spontaneous scalarization around Kerr black holes has been examined within the contexts of the Gauss-Bonnet and Chern-Simons gravities \cite{Doneva:2021dqn,Doneva:2021dcc}.
+For a comprehensive overview of spontaneous scalarization, we refer readers to the review presented in \cite{Doneva:2022ewd}.

 Similarly, in specific Einstein-Maxwell-scalar (EMS) models featuring a non-minimal coupling between a scalar field and the Maxwell electromagnetic invariant, the coupling, with an appropriate sign, can induce a tachyonic instability in Reissner-Nordstr\"{o}m (RN) black holes \cite{Herdeiro:2018wub} .
 The evolutions of RN black holes into scalarized RN black holes have been studied, providing valuable insights into spontaneous scalarization.
 Moreover, for certain parameter regimes, scalarized RN black holes have been found to possess two photon spheres outside the event horizon \cite{Gan:2021pwu}.
 This unique feature leads to distinct phenomenology, including black hole images with intricate structures \cite{Gan:2021xdl,Guo:2022muy,Chen:2022qrw,Chen:2023qic,Chen:2024ilc} and echo signals \cite{Guo:2021enm,Guo:2022umh}.
 Additionally, investigations into superradiant instabilities and non-linear stability of these double photon sphere black holes have been conducted \cite{Guo:2023ivz,Guo:2024cts}.
 For a comprehensive analysis of black holes with multiple photon spheres, we refer readers to \cite{Guo:2022ghl}.